 When you’re preparing meat, it’s incredibly important to have an accurate cooking thermometer.
 But how do you know if your meat thermometer is accurate?
 We can help!
-You can test the accuracy of your cooking thermometer by performing this simple test (scroll to the bottom for video how-to).
+You can test the accuracy and adjust a cooking thermometer by performing this simple test (scroll to the bottom for video how-to).

 We encourage you to test your cooking thermometers at least once every year.
 If it’s not accurate, knowing how to adjust a cooking thermometer can save you from getting sick or overcooking your expensive 20 lb turkey on Thanksgiving!

 If the thermometer hasn’t been used for awhile or you have any reason to doubt its accuracy, you can verify its accuracy by using a simple calibration test and adjustment (if necessary).